jonzerstyle/pyZerk/README.md

 as you die levels increase - basically robots move faster too a point and then game goes back to level zero

-voices were created using a articifial voice program
+voices were created using a articifial voice program called eSpeak

 when you run into a wall or robot - that was me going aghahgahghagh - hahah

+blasting effects were created using SoX

 fun game to make - not complete - but learned python and a game in 3 weeks not bad